hofstadter-io/cuetorials.com/content/go-api/basics/inspecting.md

 ### Len

-`Len` will tell you the length of a list, the number of fields in a struct, or how many bytes are in a bytes.
+`Len` will tell you the length of a list or how many bytes are in a bytes.

 {{< codePane2
 	file1="code/go-api/basics/inspecting/length.go"  lang1="go"  title1="length.go"